 What Are Hiking Shoes?

 In the simplest of terms, hiking shoes are actually a modern (and very successful) spinoff of the good-old boots.
-A modern hiking shoe (often called a trail runner) is a versatile piece of hiking footwear and often resembles sneakers used by athletes.
+A modern hiking shoe (often called a trail runner, but not quite the same) is a versatile piece of hiking footwear and often resembles sneakers used by athletes.
 However, these provide better protection, cushioning, and traction – hiking in them is both safe and comfortable.

 The best hiking shoes, or trail runners, are made out of premium materials that make them more flexible and lighter than your standard hiking boot.
-These perks do not compromise their efficiency on the trail, however.
+These improvements do not compromise their efficiency on hiking trails.
 Some of the high-performance features found on a modern trail running shoe include a sock-like bootie, a waterproof coating, a high-grip lug pattern, a protective upper material, and similar hiking-specific components.

 As expected, the biggest disadvantage of trail runners is their durability.
 In other words, an average pair of trail runners will have to be swapped for a new one after some five hundred miles of use.
 Of course, this number totally depends on the wearer’s definition of “this shoe can’t be used anymore”.
 We’ll talk more about the differences between hiking shoes vs hiking boots in terms of durability later on.

 Hiking Boots vs Hiking Shoes – The Differences

 In terms of durability and comfort, both types of footwear provide good endurance and cushioning.
 The best backpacking boots and trail running shoes offer protection from trail hazards and can withstand most weather elements.
 In addition, both types look much more stylish than their predecessors.

 However, there are still some key differences between them, and that is precisely what so many hiking newbies want to know more about.
 In the next part of the article, we’ll be comparing hiking shoes and boots in a number of different categories.